-The Company's investing and financing activities not affecting current cash flow as of December 31, 2022 and 2021 were as follows.
+The Company's investing and financing activities not affecting current cash flow as of December 31, 2023 and 2022 were as follows.

-- (i) For right-of-use assets under lases, please refer to note 6(h). - (ii) For conversion of convertible bonds to ordinary shares, please refer to note 6(q). - (iii) Reconciliation of liabilities arising from financing activities were as follows:
+- (i) For right-of-use assets under lases, please refer to note 6(h). - (ii) Reconciliation of liabilities arising from financing activities were as follows: